 The more conscious you become, the more you weaken the trajectory of the karmic arrow – your destiny is thus altered.

 The force and current of your conditioned subconscious mind and the limiting patterns it contains can be so strong, that your thoughts, emotions and actions (which stem from your thoughts and emotions) can be incredibly destructive for you and those around you.

 However you cannot blame yourself for making those mistakes or for not being conscious enough from preventing those mistakes to manifest.
 Many times you simply do not have the power to stop a powerful conditioned response (a karmic energy really) from coming into the physical world – in other words, many times you will choose an action based on strong anger, fear, hatred… or another negative emotional imprint, which will lead to results that are undesirable for you and everyone involved.
 Even though in retrospect it might seem you could have done something, that is simply not true, because you were not conscious enough to stop it.

 If you could have stopped it, you probably would have.

-Remember, all your actions flow from your current state of consciousness, how you feel and who you are (or percieve yourself to be) at any current time – thus taking responsibility for your current inner state will flow into your thoughts and actions automatically.
+Remember, all your actions flow from your current state of consciousness, how you feel and who you are (or perceive yourself to be) at any current time – thus taking responsibility for your current inner state will flow into your thoughts and actions automatically.
 The inner precedes the outer.

 You ARE under control of your inner state, your focus and your response to everything that happens outside you.
-And if you can change your inner state (by accepting and not internally resisting anything that happens to you), you’ll find that very often your outer situation will change very dramatically (either by itself, or by your actions which will now come from a deeper, clearer, more intuitively guided place).
+And if you can change your inner state (mainly by accepting and not internally resisting anything that happens to you), you’ll find that very often your outer situation will change very dramatically (either by itself, or by your actions which will now come from a deeper, clearer, more intuitively guided place).

 And even if it doesn’t change, it’s still foolish to resist it.
 Why cause suffering to yourself by creating an inner hell, if your external situation is already in turmoil?